Ron Darling: In pop culture

 Darling was the cover model for the August 1986 issue of GQ.

 Game 6 of the 1986 World Series, broadcast by NBC, ran so long that the network chose not to air Saturday Night Live rather than show it after the game.
 When it was shown for the first time two weeks later, Darling filmed a special introduction, apologizing on behalf of the Mets for preempting SNL.

 In 1988, Darling appeared in an episode of Sesame Street in which he taught Telly Monster about baseball statistics.

-Darling is mentioned in the Law & Order season 13 episode "Under God".
-In the episode, Lennie Briscoe tells Ed Green how he blurts out Darling's first name for no reason because the pitcher reminds Briscoe of his daughter Cathy, who was killed in 1998.
-Cathy had a crush on the pitcher during the 1986 season when she was a teenager.
+Darling was on the cover of the baseball video game R.B.I.
+Baseball '95.

 Darling had small roles in the films Shallow Hal and The Day After Tomorrow; he also played himself in Mr. 3000.